GRAINS-Grain futures regain ground as coronavirus jitters ease

 Commodity traders said they were keeping a close eye on U.S. monetary policy moves - and whether that might further roil the markets - after Federal Reserve Chair Jerome Powell said the risk of persistent inflation has risen.

-(Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Devika Syamnath, David Evans, Kirsten Donovan)
+(Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Andrea Ricci)

 ((pj.huffstutter@thomsonreuters.com; 313-484-5275 (w); On Twitter @pjhuffstutter; Reuters Messaging: pj.huffstutter.reuters.com@thomsonreuters.net))